Flora Duffy: Personal life

-Duffy is of English parentage: her father is from Barrow-in-Furness, and her mother is from Burnley; therefore, she was eligible to represent Great Britain but opted to represent Bermuda, where she grew up.
-Duffy was privately educated at the independent Warwick Academy, then abroad at the independent Kelly College in England and the University of Colorado Boulder, where she graduated with a BA degree in Sociology.
+Duffy is of English parentage: her father is from Barrow-in-Furness, and her mother is from Burnley.
+She was eligible to represent Great Britain but opted to represent Bermuda, where she grew up.
+Duffy was privately educated at the independent Warwick Academy in Bermuda, then abroad at the independent Kelly College in England and the University of Colorado in the United States.
+Duffy graduated from Colorado with a BA in sociology.

 Duffy launched The Flora Fund days after winning the inaugural WTS Bermuda in April 2018.
-Through the fund, Duffy hopes to enable youth in Bermuda to pursue their potential, ultimately contributing to a healthier, more ambitious community.
+The fund is set up to help youth in Bermuda to pursue their potential, ultimately contributing to a healthier, more ambitious community.

-In December 2017, Duffy married South African triathlete Dan Hugo in Stellenbosch, Hugo's native town, where the couple reside when not training in Boulder.
+In December 2017, Duffy married South African triathlete Dan Hugo in Stellenbosch, Hugo's hometown.
+They live in both Stellenbosch and Boulder.